Table of Contents

 How much should a 7 -9 month old eat?

-A baby should be having 24 to 32 oz of milk a day at this stage.
+A baby should be having 24 to 32 oz of formula a day at this stage.
+Breastfed babies may feed every 3-6 hours.

 Around this age they should be drinking roughly 7-8oz about 3-4 times a day.
 However, don’t be surprised if they move towards dropping a milk feed.